shruggr/1sat-run-import/README.md

+## runto1sat

-## Run to 1Sat Token Importer
+CLI tool for migrating Run tokens to 1Sat Ordinals.

+# Features

-Import Run token data from your RelayX seed phrase and mint new 1Sat Ordinals (spends Run tokens).
+- Download Run token data for your RelayX seed phrase
+- View / search your tokens
+- Mint new 1Sat Ordinals (spends Run tokens)

-# Prerequisites
+# Requirements

 This tool requires [redis is installed](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) and available on port 6379 (default redis port).
 Redis is used to cache token data.

 NOTE: The `run-sdk` is deprecated and requires node v16 or lower.

-If you don't have nvm already, (install it)[https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script].
+If you don't have nvm already, [install it](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script).
 Install v16, hen run `nvm use` in the project folder to use the version specified by .nvmrc.

 # Environment Variables

-Edit the .env file with your RelayX mnemonic and 1Sat Ordinals address.
+Rename the `.env.example` to `.env` and fill in your RelayX mnemonic and 1Sat Ordinals destination address where you would like to send tokens after migrating.

 - `MNEMONIC` - Your RelayX mnemonic
 - `DESTINATION_ORD_ADDRESS` - Your 1Sat Ordinals address

 # Install

+Clone this repo into a folder of your choice, and follow the steps below from a terminal in that directory.

 1. Install dependencies
 `npm i`

 2. Install the "runto1sat" command globally
-`npm -g i .`
+`npm i -g .`

 3. import your run token data
 `runto1sat import`